 Motor insurance is a category where consumers switch provider annually with relatively low friction, since price comparison sites have commoditised the initial purchase decision.
 The challenge for insurance brands is both winning new customers and retaining existing ones at renewal.

 Referral promotions, where existing customers receive a reward for introducing a friend or family member who takes out a policy, are a cost-efficient customer acquisition mechanic.
 The reward only triggers on conversion, so the promotional cost is tied directly to a revenue event.
-Well-structured referral schemes in financial services typically deliver customer acquisition costs 30–50% below paid digital channels.
+Referral programmes deliver a substantial cost advantage across financial services and insurance: brands running them see acquisition costs fall by around 60% on average, and referred insurance customers stay roughly 2.5 years longer as policyholders than customers acquired through other channels, lowering churn on top of the acquisition saving.

 For retention, renewal promotions that reward loyalty rather than competing on price alone can meaningfully reduce churn.
 A customer who receives a genuine appreciation reward at renewal, such as cashback, a contribution to breakdown cover, or a discounted add-on, is less likely to spend time on comparison sites, not because the deal is necessarily better, but because the experience of the existing relationship feels positive.